 - the code of ethical behavior regarding professional practice or action among the members of a profession in their dealings with each other.

 Call it online etiquette, netiquette (Network Etiquette), email etiquette — or rules and regulations.
-To be successful online requires you understand the technology in which you are participating.
+To succeed when using technology requires you to understand that very technology in which you are participating.

-To succeed, you apply the necessary skills and knowledge to use technology properly.
-That’s called a competitive advantage.
+That means you apply the necessary skills and knowledge to use technology appropriately to succeed.
+This is what is called competitive advantage.

-Those who think Email Etiquette can be disregarded, ignored or trivialized are doing themselves a disservice.
-You can bet that their competitors are thankful for their lack of understanding and efforts when it comes to their email communications.
+Those who think Email Etiquette can be disregarded, ignored, or trivialized are doing themselves a disservice.
+You can bet that their competitors are thankful for their lack of understanding and efforts regarding their email communications.

 Brush Up and Stand Out!

-For those still on the fence or if you want to take a refresher — here are a couple resources to get you on back on track!
+For those still on the fence or if you want to take a refresher — here are a couple of resources to get you back on track!